 As a teen, I pored over my suburban high school library’s limited dance collection.
 My favorite was Balanchine’s New Complete Stories of the Great Ballets.
 I don’t believe anyone else touched it; it was always waiting on the shelf for me.
 I memorized photos like the ones from Agon, in which Arthur Mitchell partners Diana Adams.
 There was something startling and reckless but so exquisitely composed about Agon‘s shapes.
 The unexpected commingling of the earthy and the ideal still draws me to Balanchine’s work.

 Living in Hong Kong in the mid-1980s, I started to write about dance for the South China Morning Post.
 When Merce Cunningham Dance Company visited the colony in 1984, I learned that Merce had read my advance piece and that he liked it.
 He found it amusing, I was told, that I called his dancers “the brainiest in New York.”
 He apparently thought otherwise.

 After the MCDC performance that night, my then boyfriend, a China-born classical pianist, and I chatted with John Cage as he knocked down his sound equipment.
 A wonderful memory.
 Here’s a piece about Merce Cunningham from 2005.

 A treasured experience was interviewing Edward Villella, the former New York City Ballet star and artistic founder of Miami City Ballet.
 Chatting about Balanchine and Robbins with Mr. Villella — a beautiful person as well as a great dancer — was a high point of my life.
 Read the article.

 I recently met the great dancer-singer-actor, George Chakiris, who starred both on stage and in the film of “West Side Story,” winning an Academy Award for Best Supporting Actor for his performance.
-We share a passion for the choreography of Jack Cole.
+George is a great American dancer of his generation.
 My brief interview with George Chakiris here.